-After the move to Delft it was decided to replace the F28 simulator with an in-house-build, B737 Next Generation simulator which started in 2006 and was coordinated by former pilot Rob van Dijk.
+After the move to Delft it was decided to replace the F28 simulator with an in-house-build, B737 Next Generation simulator which started in 2006.
 After many years of development and experiments, the new flight simulator was made part of the Design & Development graduation track and is currently expanding features to support more curriculum activities.

 This resulted in the foundation of student team FlightSimDelft who work together with aeronautical engineering teachers on further enhancing the flight simulator capabilities.
-In addition to the B737NG flight simulator, the team also maintains a glider simulator.
-There are plans to include Virtual Reality capabilities, control loading and if possible a motion base in the future.
+In addition to the B737NG flight simulator, the team also maintains a glider simulator developed by the Innovation Studio.
+Since 2018 VR and AR capabilities were added to the team to support multiple types of research activities and there are plans to control loading and if possible a motion base in the future.